ewfx/aidhp-synapti-q/README.md

 Gdrive backup demo link - https://drive.google.com/file/d/16v0Qd787tJpOKdffxeYwxcCPZcjROVO1/view?usp=drive_link

-🖼️ Screenshots: An example screen which gives insight how we have trained our models and f1 score can be found.
+🖼️ Screenshots: An example screen which gives insight how we have trained our models and f1 score can be found, for financial advises - financial_suggestion_model.pkl

 ![Screenshot 2025-03-25 000254](https://github.com/user-attachments/assets/ed2a40ae-4f10-4da7-9691-a084ab9bcc2b)